resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - You can set default configurations for axios by using `axios.create` and including the headers and base URL and then importing that file into App.js

 - Then make a ProfileList component and pass profile into it in the App component.

+- When working with arrays, understanding map statements is key to building lists with react.

+- To display the list of profiles, all that is needed to map over the `props.profile` and call the profile from the list of profiles